Muon $g-2$ with $SU(2)_L$ multiplets: Model setup and Constraints

 where we ignored contributions from quartet terms in the scalar potential assuming they are small enough.
 Thus components in $\psi$ have degenerate mass $M_\psi$ where small mass shift appears at loop level~\cite{Cirelli:2005uq} but we ignore it in our analysis below.
 The triply charged scalar mass is given by $m_{H^{+++}} = \mu_{H_4}$ while we have $\delta^\pm-\phi^\pm_4$, $\delta^{\pm\pm}-\phi^{\pm\pm}_4$, and $\delta^0-\phi^0_4$ mixings through $\mu_1$ term that lead to sizable muon $g-2$ as we discuss below.
 We write mass eigenstates and mixings as follows:

 where $c_{a},s_{a}$ are respectively short-hand notation of $\cos a,\sin a$ with $a\equiv(\alpha,\beta,\gamma)$.
 The mass eigenvalues and mixing angles are given by

 Notice here that we neglect the mixing between the SM Higgs and other neutral scalar bosons choosing related parameters to be sufficiently small, and we do not discuss experimental constraint related to the SM Higgs boson assuming its couplings are the SM like.
+For example, the mixing between $\delta^0$ and $h^0$ is estimated by $\mu_1 v_4/\mu_\Delta^2$.
+The mixing angle is around $2 \times 10^{-3}$ if $v_\Delta = 1$ GeV, $\mu_1 = \mu_{H_4} = 1.2 M_\psi$, $\mu_\Delta = 0.8 M_\psi$ and $M_\psi = 1$ TeV that is maximal angle in our numerical analysis.
+The mixing angle $2 \times 10^{-3}$ is sufficiently small to satisfy experimental constraints regarding Higgs boson measurement.